nawarian/The-PHP-Website/source/_posts_en/4-clean-tests-with-php-and-phpunit.blade.md

 This one is the basis of everything.
 It is so important, it carries all values at once.

-Writing test first, forces you to first understand how your "given, when, then" should be structured. **You document first by doing so** and, most importantly, **learn and state your requirements** as the most important things.
+Writing test first forces you to first understand how your "given, when, then" should be structured. **You document first by doing so** and, most importantly, **learn and state your requirements** as the most important things.